yanil3500/swift-3-workshop/README.md

     print(surveyAnswer)
 }
 ```
-The above basically says if I can unwrap this value
+The above basically says if I can unwrap this value, then let me use it as a non-optional within the scope of the `if` statement.